-Moor Nook Community School makes assessments of Pupil Progress for all children, including those with Special Education Needs and Disabilities, every half-term and this is tracked termly (see below).
+Moor Nook Community School makes assessments of Pupil Progress for all children, including those with Special Education Needs and Disabilities, every term.
 The assessment information is used to focus teaching and learning within the classroom and plan and commence interventions.